Starting Salary: $3,501-$4,133 per month DOE, plus benefits

 REQUIRED KNOWLEDGE OF/SKILL IN:

-- In-depth knowledge of available social services related to families and adults and an understanding of eligibility requirements to make appropriate referrals;
+- In-depth knowledge of available social services related to Seniors and/or adults with disabilities and an understanding of eligibility requirements to make appropriate referrals;

 - The ability to build trust and connect with residents using professional boundaries and good judgement;